dennismarks/University-Portal/docs/CONTRIBUTING.md

     - `/search` - GET: Return list of course objects that matches search Regex
     - `/ids` - POST: Create a list of all courses from the given id
   - `/api/v1/course-resource`: Course Resource management
-    - `/:school` - GET all pending(unresolved) course requests at a given school
+    - `/:school` - GET: all pending(unresolved) course requests at a given school
-    - `/:school/:course/pending` - GET all pending(unresolved) course requests for a given course
+    - `/:school/:course/pending` - GET: all pending(unresolved) course requests for a given course
-    - `/:school/:course/approved` - GET all approved(resolved) course requests for a given course
+    - `/:school/:course/approved` - GET: all approved(resolved) course requests for a given course
     - `/:school/:course/` - POST: Create an entry for course resource.
     - `/:school/:course/:resId` - POST: Create an entry for course resource.
     - `/:school/:course/:id` - DELETE: Delete a course resource given id